ppreshant/ppreshant.github.io/content/about.md

 title: About
 ---

-###### Prashant Bharadwaj Kalvapalle
+## Prashant Bharadwaj Kalvapalle

-Ph.D.
-Student

-Systems, Synthetic, and Physical Biology, Rice University

-​
+I'm a Ph.D.
+Student, at Rice University in Houston, USA.
+I'm in the Systems, Synthetic, and Physical Biology program here.

-pbk1 /yat/ rice.edu
+You can reach me at pbk1 /yat/ rice.edu

-​

 **Education**:

-B.Tech.
-Biological Sciences and Bioengineering, IIT Kanpur, India
+- Bachelors inTechnology, Biological Sciences and Bioengineering, IIT Kanpur, India

-M.S.E.
-Biomedical Engineering, Johns Hopkins University, Baltimore
+- Masters in Sciences, and Engineering, Biomedical Engineering, Johns Hopkins University, Baltimore

-​

-**Interests**:

-Research
+### Interests:

+**Research**

 I am fascinated by microscopic life forms, with all the things they do and the tremendous potential they offer for us to enhance and add to their their natural functions to make them an integral part in our designs for solving human problems, such as climate change, food security, and energy.